-Principal use.
-The specific primary purpose for which land or a building is used.
+Principal Use.
+The specific primary purpose for which land or building is used.

 Recreational Vehicle.
 A vehicular type unit primarily designed as temporary living quarters for recreational, camping, travel, or seasonal use that either has its own motive power or is mounted on, or towed by, another vehicle.
-The basic entities are: camping trailer, fifth-wheel trailer, motor home, park trailer, travel trailer, and truck camper.
-(Added by Ordinance 222, 04/16/2009)
+The basic entities are: camping trailer, fifth-wheel trailer motorhome, park trailer, travel trailer, and truck camper.

-Right-of-way. the area or way over which a right-of-way exists; as a strip of land devoted to or over which is built a public road.
+Right-of-way.
+The area or way over which a right-of-way exists; as a strip of land devoted to or over which is built a public road.

 Routine maintenance.
-The painting, installation of siding, roofing, insulation, storm windows, the replacement of existing windows, and other such maintenance activities as may be determined by the Building Official.
+The painting, installation of siding, roofing, insulation, storm windows, the replacement of existing windows, and other such maintenance activities as be determined by the Building Official.